 Cocaine is a dangerous and powerful stimulant drug, commonly snorted as a white powder, and can cause a range of effects, including a very intense high.
 The sensation becomes addictive, making people want to take it over and over again until they develop a very harmful addiction, which will require a method of suitable treatment.
 Repeated cocaine use can lead to addiction, and in the treatment of addiction, we must remember that it is a devastating brain disease.
-Regardless of how it impacts them physically, many users of cocaine cannot stop even if they want to, all because of the nature of the addiction, in combination with the length of cocaine high.
+Regardless of how it impacts them physically, many users of cocaine cannot stop even if they want to, all because of the nature of the addiction, in combination with the length of a cocaine high.
 As the “high” does not last very long, people take the drug over and over again to keep feeling good.
+How Addictive is Cocaine?

 There are many reasons why cocaine is addictive, and apart from the high it provides to regular or recreational users, cocaine causes dopamine to build up in the brain.
 Every drug changes the way the brain works, and dopamine, also known as the brain’s happy chemical, is the neurotransmitter that makes people feel good when they do something they enjoy.
 While dopamine is usually recycled back into the nerve cells (also called neurons), stimulants like cocaine stop the dopamine from being recycled, which “trains” the brain to repeat the behavior to get the dopamine reward.
 Therefore, cocaine is repeatedly taken.